To get you through the application process as quickly as possible, let us know if you are already a member.

 For example, let’s say you want to purchase an $8,000 kitchen countertop.
 You have a $20,000 credit limit in your HELOC and no outstanding balance.
 With a SECU HELOC, you can create an $8,000 sub-account and either lock in that amount at a fixed rate with fixed payments, or allow the $8,000 to remain in your variable rate outstanding balance.
 Either way, you’ll still have $12,000 in affordable financing that you can still access for virtually any purpose.

-Introductory rate is a variable rate of Prime minus 2.26% for 12 months, subject to a minimum of 1.99%.
+Introductory rate is a variable rate of Prime minus 2.26% for 12 months, subject to a minimum of 2.50%.
 This results in the APR stated above, but it can change based on prime.
-Offer is valid on qualified new home equity line of credit applications received between now and March 31, 2022 with a minimum initial draw of $20,000 and a maximum 90% combined Loan-to-Value (CLTV).
-The introductory rate is available for primary residences only and requires a direct loan payment from a SECU account.
+Introductory rate offer is valid on qualified (including a minimum 700 FICO) new home equity line of credit applications with a minimum initial draw of $20,000 and a maximum 90% combined Loan-to-Value (CLTV).
+The introductory rate is available for primary residences only and applies when borrowers select a direct loan payment from a SECU account and have direct deposit of a full pay check to SECU checking account (existing direct deposit qualifies).
 After the intro rate or for lines not subject to the intro rate, your monthly APR will be a fully indexed, variable rate based on Prime plus or minus a margin and based on your credit line amount, Loan to Value (LTV) and other factors.
 Prime rate is obtained from the Wall Street Journal.
 The minimum APR that can apply is 3.5% and the maximum APR that can apply is 18%.
 The rate is variable and can adjust on a monthly basis.
 Consult a tax professional for further information regarding the potential tax deductibility of your interest payments and charges.